Methodology

 Overview

-The Sellout Index is a composite score (0–100) that quantifies how entangled a member of Congress is with corporate and special interest money.
-It combines six independent signals, each converted to a percentile rank across all current members, then combined via a weighted average.
+The Sellout Index is a composite score (0–100) that quantifies how entangled a member of Congress is with corporate, special interest, and foreign-connected money.
+It combines eight independent signals, each converted to a percentile rank across all current members, then combined via a weighted average.

 A higher score means more financial entanglement — not necessarily corruption.
-A low score doesn't mean a politician is "good" and a high score doesn't mean they're "bad."
 The index measures observable financial patterns from public disclosures.
+Every score is backed by verifiable public record data.

 Scoring Categories